Politics of Sweden

 The politics of Sweden take place in a framework of a parliamentary representative democratic constitutional monarchy.
-Executive power is exercised by the government, led by the prime minister of Sweden.
+Executive power is exercised by the government, led by the Prime Minister.
 Legislative power is vested in both the government and parliament, elected within a multi-party system.
 The judiciary is independent, appointed by the government and employed until retirement.
 Sweden is formally a monarchy with a monarch holding symbolic power.

-Sweden has a typical Western European history of democracy, beginning with the old Viking age Ting electing kings, ending with a hereditary royal power in the 14th century, that in periods became more or less democratic depending on the general European trends.
+Sweden has a typical Western European history of democracy, beginning with the old Viking age Ting electing kings, evolving into a hereditary royal power in the 16th century, that in periods became more or less democratic depending on the general European trends.
 The current democratic regime is a product of a stable development of successively added democratic institutions introduced during the 19th century up to 1921, when women's suffrage was introduced.
 The Government of Sweden has adhered to parliamentarism — de jure since 1975, de facto since 1917.

 Since the Great Depression, Swedish national politics has largely been dominated by the Social Democratic Workers' Party, which has held a plurality (and sometimes a majority) in the Swedish parliament since 1917.
 General elections are held every four years.

-The Economist Intelligence Unit rated Sweden a "full democracy" its report for 2020.
-Sweden is also ranked a liberal democracy by the V-Dem Institute (2021) and scores 40/40 for protection of political rights according to Freedom House (2020).
+The Economist Intelligence Unit rated Sweden a "full democracy" in its report for 2020.
+According to the V-Dem Democracy indices Sweden was 2023 the third most electoral democratic country in the world.
+According to Freedom House Sweden scored 40/40 for protection of political rights in 2020.

 Constitution

 The Constitution of Sweden consists of four fundamental laws.
 The most important is the Instrument of Government of 1974 which sets out the basic principles of political life in Sweden, defining rights and freedoms.
 The Act of Succession is a treaty between the old Riksdag of the Estates and House of Bernadotte regulating their rights to accede to the Swedish throne.
-The constitution differs from most other Western countries in aspects such as having a unicameral parliament, limited municipal autonomy, and the lack of a supreme court with power to overturn legislature.
+The constitution differs from most other Western countries in aspects such as having a unicameral parliament, limited municipal autonomy, and the lack of a supreme court with power to overturn acts of the legislature.
 Instead of checks and balances the executive power is entrusted to the politicians.